mlrun/mlrun/docs/store/transformations.md

 This uses the `add_step` function of the graph to add a step called `multi` utilizing `MyMap` after the `filter` step that was added previously.
 The class will be initialized with a multiplier of 3.

+## Using Spark for transformations

+The feature store supports using Spark for ingesting, transforming and writing results to data targets.
+When using Spark, the internal execution graph is not used, replaced by transformation code that fed to the {py:func}`~mlrun.feature_store.ingest` function through the following parameters:

+1. A Spark session context, as the `spark_context` parameter.
+If the value `True` is passed here, a new Spark session will be created by the feature store code and will be used for execution.

+2. Transformation runnable as the `transformer` parameter.
+This code will be invoked with a data-frame containing the full data obtained from the source.
+It then should perform required transformations on the data-frame and return it as output.

+The feature-store code would use Spark to read the data from the source, producing a data-frame.
+This data-frame will be fed to the `transformer` provided, and then the resulting data-frame will be used to infer feature-set metadata and it will be written using Spark to the targets.
+At the end of processing, the Spark session will be stopped.